Vice-President of Humanists UK

 Dr Harry Stopes-Roe received a BSc and MSc in physics from Imperial College, London University, and a PhD in Philosophy from Cambridge University.
 He was a lecturer, then senior lecturer, in Science Studies at Birmingham University, work which led him to reject the idea of “God” and to seek an alternative basis for morality in Humanism.
-He was Chair and is now a Vice-President of the British Humanist Association, and has also been active in the Values Education Council and the International Humanist and Ethical Union (IHEU) for many years; for example, he chaired the working group that developed the IHEU “Minimum Statement” and delivered a paper on “Secure Foundations for Morality” at the 2006 IHEU conference “Is There a Global Bioethics?” .
+He was Chair and is now a Vice-President of Humanists UK, and has also been active in the Values Education Council and the International Humanist and Ethical Union (IHEU, now known as Humanists International) for many years; for example, he chaired the working group that developed the IHEU “Minimum Statement” and delivered a paper on “Secure Foundations for Morality” at the 2006 IHEU conference “Is There a Global Bioethics?” .

-He had a key role in the 1970s in developing the BHA’s policy for ‘objective, fair and balanced’ education covering both religious and non-religious ‘lifestances’ – a term he invented and popularised.
+He had a key role in the 1970s in developing Humanists UK’s policy for ‘objective, fair and balanced’ education covering both religious and non-religious ‘lifestances’ – a term he invented and popularised.

 Articles of interest to humanists include: